How data management features apply to canvas

 The following data will be retained for a canvas until the canvas is deleted, either manually or by your retention policy:

 - Version history

 - Comment threads

-On the Business+ and Enterprise Grid plans, Workspace Owners and Org Owners can apply to export data from all public channels, private channels, and direct messages (DMs).
-Canvases are exported in HTML format and will only contain the current revision.
-Here's what to expect from an export that includes a canvas:
+On the Business+ and Enterprise Grid subscriptions, Workspace owners and org owners can apply to export data from all public channels, private channels and direct messages (DMs).
+When you export your workspace data, the current version of the canvas will be included in HTML format.
+Here's what to expect in an export that includes a canvas:

-On the Enterprise Grid plan, Org Owners can use eDiscovery and Data Loss Prevention (DLP) solutions to review and regulate content in a canvas.
-The existing Discovery API endpoints can be used to download and scan a canvas, and to perform operations such as tombstoning or deleting content.
+On the Enterprise Grid subscription, Org Owners can use eDiscovery and Data Loss Prevention (DLP) apps to review and regulate content in canvases.
+The existing Discovery API endpoints can be used to download and scan canvases, and to perform operations such as tombstoning or deleting content.

 - Find when a canvas has been edited

 - Fetch the direct link to a canvas

 - Tombstone and restore a canvas shared in a message